Grandaddy

 Grandaddy is an American indie rock band from Modesto, California.
 The group was formed in 1992, and featured Jason Lytle, Aaron Burtch, Jim Fairchild, Kevin Garcia and Tim Dryden, until Garcia's death in 2017 following a stroke.

 After several self-released records and cassettes, the band signed to Will Records in the US and later the V2 Records subsidiary Big Cat Records in the UK, going on to sign an exclusive deal with V2.
 The bulk of the band's recorded output was the work of Lytle, who worked primarily in home studios.

 Grandaddy released four studio albums before splitting in 2006, with band members going on to solo careers and other projects.
-Grandaddy reformed in 2012, made a number of live appearances and released its fifth studio album, Last Place, in March 2017.
+Grandaddy reformed in 2012, and after several successful tours, released its fifth studio album, Last Place, in March 2017.
+Following Garcia's sudden death, the band cancelled its touring plans for the release and re-entered an extended hiatus.

+In 2024, Lytle revived the Grandaddy name to release the project's sixth studio album, Blu Wav, ahead of a full 2025 reunion tour in celebration of the 25th anniversary of The Sophtware Slump.